antonpantev/game-snippets/Assets/VertexShader/notes.md

 Double click Shader to open in Shader Graph

 Right Click > Create Node > Type Position

+Hit "Save Asset" in the Shader Graph window to see all the changes in play mode.
+Normal saving doesn't really save everything in Shader Graph.

 Followed this video:
 https://www.youtube.com/watch?v=vh85pzT959M